Kapendev/parin/CHEATSHEET.md

     auto tiles(Rect viewArea, Sz layerId = 0);
 }

+/// A single sprite animation, defined by its position in an atlas and playback settings. struct SpriteAnimation {
+    /// The atlas row this animation plays from. ubyte frameRow;
+    /// The number of frames in the animation. ubyte frameCount;
+    /// The playback speed of the animation. ubyte frameSpeed;
+    /// Whether the animation loops.
+    bool canRepeat;
+}

+/// A sprite with support for animation, positioning, and movement. struct Sprite {
+    /// The width of the sprite.
+    short width;
+    /// The height of the sprite.
+    short height;
+    /// X offset in the texture atlas. ushort atlasLeft;
+    /// Y offset in the texture atlas. ushort atlasTop;
+    /// The current animation progress.
+The value is between 0 and animation.frameCount (exclusive). float frameProgress = 0.0f;
+    /// The pause state of the sprite. bool isPaused;
+    /// The current animation.
+    SpriteAnimation animation;
+    /// The position of the sprite.
+    Vec2 position;
+    /// A value representing the origin point of the drawn object when origin is zero.
+    Hook hook;
+    /// A value representing flipping orientations.
+    Flip flip;

+    /// Initializes the sprite with the specified size, atlas position, and optional world position. this(short width, short height, ushort atlasLeft, ushort atlasTop, Vec2 position = Vec2(), Hook hook = Hook.topLeft);
+    /// Initializes the sprite with the specified size, atlas position, and world position. this(short width, short height, ushort atlasLeft, ushort atlasTop, float x, float y, Hook hook = Hook.topLeft);
+    /// Initializes the sprite with the specified size, atlas position, and world position. this(short width, short height, ushort atlasLeft, ushort atlasTop, Hook hook);

+    /// Returns a reference to the x component of the sprite position. ref float x();
+    /// Returns a reference to the y component of the sprite position. ref float y();
+    /// Returns the size of the sprite as a 2D vector.
+    Vec2 size();
+    /// Returns the bounding rectangle of the sprite, adjusted by the hook.
+    Rect area();
+    /// Returns true if the sprite has a non-zero size. bool hasSize();

+    /// Returns true if the sprite is currently active (running). bool isActive();
+    /// Returns true if the sprite has an animation assigned. bool hasAnimation();
+    /// Returns true if the sprite is on the first animation frame. bool hasFirstFrame();
+    /// Returns true if the sprite is on the last animation frame. bool hasLastFrame();
+    /// Returns true if the sprite is on the first animation frame progress. bool hasFirstFrameProgress();
+    /// Returns true if the sprite is on the last animation frame progress. bool hasLastFrameProgress();

+    /// Returns the current animation frame of the sprite. int frame();
+    /// Resets the animation frame of the sprite. void reset(int resetFrame = 0);
+    /// Starts playing a new animation, optionally preserving current frame progress. void play(SpriteAnimation newAnimation, bool canKeepProgress = false);
+    /// Stops the current animation of the sprite. void stop();
+    /// Pauses the current animation of the sprite. void pause();
+    /// Resumes the current animation of the sprite. void resume();
+    /// Toggles the paused state of the sprite. void toggleIsPaused();
+    /// Updates the state of the sprite. void update(float dt);

+    /// Moves the sprite to follow the target position at the specified speed. void followPosition(Vec2 target, float delta);
+    /// Moves the sprite to follow the target position with gradual slowdown. void followPositionWithSlowdown(Vec2 target, float delta, float slowdown);
+}

 /// A set of 4 integer margins. struct Margin {
     /// The left side.